 In addition to financial assistance available through your graduate program, the Office of Scholarships and Financial Aid offers grants and loans to eligible graduate students.
-We urge students who are U.S. citizens or permanent residents to file a Free Application for Federal Student Aid (FAFSA) as soon as possible in order to maximize your funding possibilities not only for federal aid but also state aid.
+We urge students who are U.S. citizens or permanent residents to file a Free Application for Federal Student Aid (FAFSA) as soon as possible in order to maximize your funding possibilities.
 You can file online at http://www.fafsa.ed.gov/.
 In order for your information to be released to the University of Arizona, you must list the University of Arizona Title IV School Code 001083 on the form.
 Although your financial aid eligibility is based on income you earned last year, you can meet with a counselor at the UA Office of Scholarships and Financial Aid for a re-determination of your aid to reflect your current income as a graduate student.

 Financial Aid checks are mailed to LOCAL addresses or disbursed electronically no earlier than 7 days prior to the first day of class.
 This amount is the residual aid after registration/tuition/fees have been deducted.
 If your student account has a balance due, financial aid funds will be applied to your account balance before any residual amounts are disbursed to you.
 Further information from The Office of Scholarships and Financial Aid can be found at http://financialaid.arizona.edu/apply-for-aid/graduate-professional.
 You may also check the Finances tab in your UAccess Student Services Center at http://uaccess.arizona.edu/.